rust-lang/book/second-edition/src/ch01-03-hello-cargo.md

 as they write their program to make sure it compiles.
 Then they run `cargo build` when they’re ready to use the executable.

-Let's recap what we’ve learned so far about Cargo:
+Let’s recap what we’ve learned so far about Cargo:

 * We can build a project using `cargo build` or `cargo check`.
 * We can build and run a project in one step using `cargo run`.